aerospike/aerospike-graph-service/firefly-spark-bulk-loader/README.md

 #### Setup

-1. [Download Latest version of Apache Spark](https://spark.apache.org/downloads.html) and extract the files somewhere on your local
+1. [Download the latest version of Apache Spark](https://spark.apache.org/downloads.html) and extract the files somewhere on your local
 2. Windows:
    - Find the version of Hadoop that matches the Spark download [here](https://github.com/cdarlint/winutils), navigate into that version, and download the `winutils.exe` file
    - Put `winutils.exe` into a folder anywhere you want called `bin` and put the `bin` folder into another folder called `hadoop`